oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 nested object where a claim needs to be inserted.
 Therefore, the naive implementation would not only be insecure, but also incorrect.

-The steps described in (#issuer_verification) ensure that the Verifier checks the Disclosures correctly.
+The steps described in (#verifier_verification) ensure that the Verifier checks the Disclosures correctly.

 ## Entropy of the salt {#salt-entropy}